BagsikMr/BagsikMr/readme.md

 # 💫 About Me:
 🔭 I’m currently working on adding and organizing all of my projects and ideas.
-<br>🌱 I’m currently learning java, python, latex, swift
+<br>🌱 I’m currently learning java spring framework.
 <br>⚡ Fun fact, most of the projects are hidden because I need to organize them, fix issues, and add readme files.